Rental income earned by a corporation is considered property income i.e. aggregate investment income.

-Canadian controlled private corporations (CCPC) can claim small business deduction on their active business income.
-Small business deduction (SBD) is used to reduced Part 1 Tax for CCPCs in Canada.
+Canadian-controlled private corporations (CCPC) can claim small business deduction on their active business income.
+Small business deduction (SBD) is used to reduce Part 1 Tax for CCPCs in Canada.

 How the property income is reported by a Corporation?

-If a corporation has property income which is not an Active Business Income, it needs to complete Schedule 7 to determine aggregate investment income and income eligible for small business
+If a corporation has property income that is not an Active Business Income, it needs to complete Schedule 7 to determine aggregate investment income and income eligible for small business

 Note: For the tax years starting after 2018, a Refundable dividend tax on hand (RDTOH) is replaced by two new accounts; Eligible refundable dividend tax on hand (ERDTOH) and Non-eligible refundable dividend tax on hand (NRDTOH).